Genius-gambit/ft_irc/README.md

 	14. Edited kick.cpp kick_client function.
 	15. Implemented kick function to check if the client is the channel operator to kick another client.
 	16. Before kicking any client, it checks if the client is the member of the channel or not.
 	17. After kicking any client it sends a message to all the clients in the channel that the client has been kicked by an operator.
+	18. Implemented parsing of file transfer.
+	19. Created a class with name dcc.
 2. ***WJS***
    1. Created main.cpp
    2. Implemented class error object